j-mcgregor/the-smokery-shed/content/menuItems/map-template-menu-group-desserts-please-note-all-our-desserts-are-vegetarian-name-chocolate-brownie-with-salted-caramel-sauce-and-poached-pear.md

 ---
 template: Menu
 group: Desserts (please note all our desserts are vegetarian)
-name: Chocolate Brownie with Salted Caramel Sauce and Poached Pear
+name: Hazelnut Panna Cotta with Blackberry & Vanilla Compote and Ginger Tuile (GF)
 ---